stevana/deterministic-scheduler/README.md

 # Parallel property-based testing with a deterministic thread scheduler

-*Work in progress, please don't share, but do feel free to get involved!*

 This post is about how to write tests that can catch race conditions in a reproducible way.
 The approach is programming language agnostic, and should work in most languages that have a decent multi-threaded story.